Derek Ibbotson: Biography

-Ibbotson was born in Huddersfield in the West Riding of Yorkshire, and studied at King James's Grammar School, Almondbury.
-He was of the generation that included other great British milers such as Roger Bannister, Chris Brasher and Christopher Chataway.
-He was the junior champion in Britain in 1951.
+Ibbotson was born on 17 June 1932 in Huddersfield in the West Riding of Yorkshire, and studied at King James's Grammar School, Almondbury.
+He was of the generation that included other great British 'milers' (1 mile running specialists) such as Roger Bannister, Chris Brasher and Christopher Chataway.
+He was the junior champion in Britain in 1951 and after service in the Royal Air Force, Ibbotson returned to competition.

+Ibbotson finished second behind Chris Chataway in the 3 miles event at the 1955 AAA Championships before becoming the British 3 miles champion after winning the British AAA Championships title at the 1956 AAA Championships.

-After service in the Royal Air Force, Ibbotson returned to competition.
-In 1956 at Melbourne, he won a bronze medal in the 5,000 metres.
-After the games, Ibbotson focused on the mile, which was probably an error.
-Ibbotson began the 1957 season running in mile races, as a 5,000m or 3 mile runner would often do in the early part of the racing season - to race at a faster pace than he would need in those longer distances.
+Later that year he represented Great Britain at the 1956 Olympic Games in Melbourne, winning a bronze medal in the 5,000 metres.
+After the games, Ibbotson focused primarily on the mile and began the 1957 season running in mile races, as a 5,000m or 3 mile runner would often do in the early part of the racing season - to race at a faster pace than he would need in those longer distances.
 After he had run a particularly fast mile at a Glasgow meeting, an experienced athletics official told the BBC that while it was a very good time, he and many others felt that Ibbotson’s greater potential was over 5,000m or 3 miles.

-In a race dubbed "mile of the century", Ibbotson won, probably because Delaney, the 1,500m champion at Melbourne the previous year, was boxed in at a crucial point on the final lap.
-The time was a new world record, taking 0.8 of a second off John Landy's time of 3.58 min set in 1954.
-Ibbotson continued competing in mile races throughout the season as well as some longer distance events - and ended the season exhausted.
-It was not just the number of races but the faster pace at which they were run.
+In a race dubbed "the mile of the century", Ibbotson won with a new world record time, taking 0.8 of a second off John Landy's time of 3.58 min set in 1954.
+He retained his 3 miles AAA title at the 1957 AAA Championships.